relliottsmith/relliottsmith/_pages/teaching.md

 nav: true
 nav_order: 2
 ---
 A (abbreviated) catalogue of the courses I have taught or acted as the teaching assistant for.
-Once postdoc applications are looming, I'm sure I'll put a teaching statement here.
+My teaching statement can be found [here]({% link _pages/teachingstatement.md %}).

 ---